 EHR empowers physicians and healthcare personnel to also analyze available data for clinical decision support purposes.
-Clinical decision support (CDS) impacts the quality of services provided to patients, efficient healthcare outcomes, reduced errors and, increase in cost benefits.
+Clinical decision support (CDS) impacts the quality of services provided to patients, efficient healthcare outcomes, reduced errors, and, increase in cost benefits.
 Clinical decision support through EHR helps in diagnostic decision-making, prescription drug support, and clinical procedures.
-This provides clinicians, healthcare staff, and patients with the individual-specific information, filtered intelligently and presented right at the point of care, enhancing decision-making in clinical workflow.
-EHR implementation potentially supports physicians and their staff with the execution of population health management at a granular level that would not be achievable in the absence of this technology.
+This provides clinicians, healthcare staff, and patients with individual-specific information, filtered intelligently, and presented right at the point of care, enhancing decision-making in the clinical workflow.
+EMR implementation potentially supports physicians and their staff with the execution of population health management at a granular level that would not be achievable in the absence of this technology.

 “I would like to see clinical decision support tools assist radiologists in improving the appropriateness of follow-up recommendations for incidental findings,” said Sabiha Raoof, MD, chief medical officer and patient safety officer at Jamaica Hospital Medical Center and Flushing Hospital Medical Center.
 “Clinical decision support for radiologists will help improve adherence to guidelines for follow-up of these incidental findings.
 It will help reduce the variability in follow-up recommendations and reduce unnecessary imaging studies.
 Having these guidelines available at the point of care is critical.”